jla524/f1-api/README.md

 # TODOs

-- Add all F1 data files to route
+- Add all files in the dataset to route

 - Improve code reuse for unit tests

+- Simplify process to download dataset